Package Leaflet: Information for the User

 In children:

-When treatment is interrupted, puberty signs appear.
+When treatment is discontinued, signs of puberty appear.

 Your doctor should rule out precocious puberty caused by other diseases.

-The amount of minerals in bones decreases during treatment but returns to normal levels after treatment is stopped.
+The amount of minerals in the bones decreases during treatment but returns to normal levels after treatment is stopped.

 If you have a progressive brain tumor, inform your doctor.
 This may affect how your doctor decides to treat you.

-Other medications and Decapeptyl trimestral:
+Other medicines and Decapeptyl Trimestral

-Inform your doctor or pharmacist if you are using, or have recently used, other medications, including those purchased without a prescription.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines, including those obtained without a prescription.

 For men:

-Pregnancy and lactation:
+Pregnancy and breastfeeding

 .

-Driving and operating machinery:
+Driving and using machines

-Decapeptyl trimestral contains sodium:
+Decapeptyl Trimestral contains sodium

-Follow exactly the administration instructions for this medication as indicated by your doctor.
+Follow the instructions for administration of this medicine exactly as indicated by your doctor.
 In case of doubt, consult your doctor or pharmacist again.

-Use in children
+Use in children:

 If you use more Decapeptyl Trimestral than you should